mrsawy/joodah-quiz-backend/README.md

 - **Manual Grading**: Allows for manual grading of quiz responses.
 - **User Can Pause Exam**: Users have the ability to pause and resume exams.
 - **Basic Level Management**: Manage different levels and complexities of quizzes.
-- **Basic Notifications**: Essential notifications for important events and updates.